MattDixon98/CodingChallenge/README.md

 # Coding Challenge
-By Matt Dixon </br>
+A Python-based solution for processing and analyzing a list of URLs.</br>
-A Python-based solution for processing and analyzing a list of URLs.
+By Matt Dixon

 ## Description
-This project provides a Python script that reads a list of URLs from a text file, processes each URL, and outputs the results.
-It's designed to handle various URL processing tasks efficiently.
+This project provides a Python script that reads a list of URLs from a text file, processes each URL, and outputs a result of additonal hyperlinks on the page.
+It's designed to handle various URL processing tasks efficiently (and showcase knowledge to my potential employer :slightly_smiling_face:)

 ## Table of Contents
   * Installation